-- 163. The pervasive occupational segregation of Ontario's workforce by sex corresponds with a value system in which men's work is considered superior economically, socially and legally.
-Women's full integration into the labour market continues to be resisted and surrounded by patriarchal stereotypes, prejudices, misconceptions and culturally-based expectations about gender roles and what constitutes "valuable work worthy of protection". - 164.
+- 161. In fact, the share of female workers employed in these areas in 2004 was almost exactly the same as that in 1996.
+In 2004, 67% of all employed women were working in teaching, nursing and related health occupations, clerical or other administrative positions, and sales and service occupations.
+This compared with just 30% of employed men. - 162.
+The pervasive occupational segregation of Ontario's workforce by sex corresponds with a value system in which men's work is considered superior economically, socially and legally.
+Women's full integration into the labour market continues to be resisted and surrounded by patriarchal stereotypes, prejudices, misconceptions and culturally-based expectations about gender roles and what constitutes "valuable work worthy of protection". - 163.
 As the Ontario Government's "It's Never Okay An Action Plan to Stop Violence and Harassment" notes, misogyny or hatred or dislike of women continues to operate in Ontario and supports a culture of rape and violence and harassment against women.
 As the Plan notes, such violence is part of the same systemic network which also produces inequalities for women in the labour market.
 86 c.
 Access to Employment - Barriers Faced By Further Disadvantaged Workers

-- 165. Women who are further disadvantaged experience even more acute discrimination and this is reflected in their greater earnings gaps detailed above. - 166.
-As highlighted in Part V above and below, the globalized Ontario labour market is also marked by other discriminatory dynamics as those who are disadvantaged by other factors such as race, ethnicity, Indigenous status, immigrant status, disability, or LGBT status are also often found clustered in low paying and precarious work. - 167.
+- 164. Women who are further disadvantaged experience even more acute discrimination and this is reflected in their greater earnings gaps detailed above. - 165.
+As highlighted in Part V above and below, the globalized Ontario labour market is also marked by other discriminatory dynamics as those who are disadvantaged by other factors such as race, ethnicity, Indigenous status, immigrant status, disability, or LGBT status are also often found clustered in low paying and precarious work. - 166.
 Racialized, immigrant and migrant women predominate in the most precarious work-low paying care jobs both in the home and in the market.87 A recent Alberta report found that highly educated second generation visible ethnic minorities earn less than the general population.
-This "ethnic penalty" is even greater for women.88 - 168.
-Other more privileged, often non racialized women win a degree of labour market freedom by paying such women to care for their children but resulting in very precarious work circumstances for the caregiver and exacerbating the inequalities among women.
-Many disabled and Indigenous women have difficulty accessing the market at all.89
+This "ethnic penalty" is even greater for women88 - 167.
+Other more privileged, often non racialized women win a degree of labour market freedom by paying such women to care for their children but resulting in very